 The trains going along this way would spiral and make their way up the hill in steps.

-The construction of this tunnel finished in 1909 and is still in working.
+The construction of this tunnel finished in 1909 and is still being worked.

-If you stand on the viewpoints located within Yoho, you can see around 30 trains daily passing through the Spiral Tunnels.
+If you stand on the viewpoints within Yoho, you can see around 30ย trains passing through the spiral tunnels daily.

 5.6.
 Rock Climbing

 This thundering waterfall also allows us to enjoy an amazing climb.
-To reach the top wall beside the fall you need to climb 10 pitches of rocks ranging from 5.4-5.6.
+To reach the top wall beside the fall, you need to climb ten pitches of rocks ranging from 5.4 to 5.6.

-And as you reach the top you will find a hidden cave which leads to the backside of the mountain cliff.
+As you reach the top, you will find a hidden cave leading to the mountain cliffโs backside.

 6. Must Know About The Park